-If parents have concerns relating to their child's learning then please initially discuss these with your child's teacher/subject teacher/ form tutor.
-This then may result in a referral to the school SENCo whose name is Mr D Farrell who can be contacted using the email address d.farrell@kingsmeadschool.net.
-The school's SENCo can also be contacted through the school reception using the telephone number 01543 227320.
+If parents have concerns relating to their child's learning, then please initially discuss these with your child's teacher/subject teacher/ form tutor.
+This then may result in a referral to the school SENCo whose name is Miss N Bannister who can be contacted using the email address n.bannister@kingsmeadschool.net The school's SENCo can also be contacted through the school reception using the telephone number 01543 227320.